DataDog/hiring-engineers/answers.md

 ## Visualizing Data
+Timeboards are used to visualize metrics that are collected and displayed synchronously.
+Here, we will create several timeboards using the Datadog API.

 Using the Datadog API, we can send requests to create timeboards without needing to access the application itself.

 First, we create a virtual environment in order to isolate our Python environment, and to prevent interference with other projects we may have.